Metascience: Controversies, current debates and disagreement

 Some research is investigating scientific controversy or controversies, and may identify currently ongoing major debates (e.g. open questions), and disagreement between scientists or studies.
 One study suggests the level of disagreement was highest in the social sciences and humanities (0.61%), followed by biomedical and health sciences (0.41%), life and earth sciences (0.29%); physical sciences and engineering (0.15%), and mathematics and computer science (0.06%).
 Such research may also show, where the disagreements are, especially if they cluster, including visually such as with cluster diagrams.

 Challenges of interpretation of pooled results

 Studies about a specific research question or research topic are often reviewed in the form of higher-level overviews in which results from various studies are integrated, compared, critically analyzed and interpreted.
 Examples of such works are scientific reviews and meta-analyses.
 These and related practices face various challenges and are a subject of metascience.

-Various issues with included or available studies such as, for example, heterogeneity of methods used may lead to faulty conclusions of the meta-analysis.
+Various issues with available studies such as, for example, heterogeneity of methods used may lead to faulty conclusions of the meta-analysis.